burnettcj1966/Home-Security-System-with-Ultrasonic-Sensor/README.md

 # Procedure:
 1. Ultrasonic Sensor begins calibration phase in order to detect average uniterrupted distance.
 The active buzzer will alert with two "beeps" once the calibration phase has been completed.

-2. The Ultrasonic Sensor is armed.
-Any anomaly that disturbs the sensor current maximum range will intiate the alert process.
+2. The Ultrasonic Sensor is now armed.
+Any anomaly that disturbs the sensor's current maximum range will intiate the alert process.
-3. Once triggered, the Seven Segment Display will begin a 10 second countdown.
+3. Once alert process has been triggered, the Seven Segment Display will begin a 10 second countdown.
-4. At the conclusion of the 10 second countdown, the active buzzer outputs loud noise.
+4. At the conclusion of the 10 second countdown, the active buzzer outputs an emergency siren.
 5. Restarting the system can be achieved by pressing code reset on the arduino.

 Circuit Layout: ![layout](https://github.com/burnettcj1966/Home-Security-System-with-Ultrasonic-Sensor/blob/main/sensorCircuit.jpg)